Metal, Hardcore, Punk, Death Metal, Thrash Metal... whatever

 2002- Black Mass and Angel Blake- 777: I Luciferi:

 Another record I don’t hate, 777: I Luciferi is uneven but not completely unlistenable.
 Seems like maybe Glenn had a couple sips of tea before stepping into the vocal booth and the performances are strong.
 I think I saw Danzig the most during this era, with the BEST Danzig show I’ve ever seen being on this tour run in November 2003.
 Black Mass has a great intro (albeit a little too drawn out) and gets you right on your feet.
 It’s a good rocker that deserves its place near the later era strong songs.
 Of course, on the album, all the good Black Mass did is immediately undone by the trash song Wicked Pussycat, where Danzig one again sound like a follower and not a leader.
 Other songs fall into this as well, kind of going where Marilyn Manson and Korn had been just a couple of years previous, with the saddest of these being The Coldest Sun, a song that has an Incredible chorus sandwiched between verses where you expect Glenn to start saying “the beautiful people, the beautiful people.”
 I know Danzig would never see it that way, but you know what they say about horses and water.
-Speaking of water, Angel Blake (lives by the lake) is a fucking banger of a track and one the best 21st century Danzig songs.
+Speaking of water, Angel Blake (lives by the lake) is a fucking banger of a track and one of the best 21st century Danzig songs.
 It’s got kind of a Led Zeppelin feel during the chorus and sounds huge and I swear to god there’s a flute melody in there too.
 Angel Blake is also the song that does the most justice for the album’s production as the production does for it.

 2004- Black Angel, White Angel- Circle of Snakes: